The EU Regulates Medical Laboratories – Are Laboratory Developed Tests Still Allowed?

 3. Legal requirements

-a) Existing requirements for LDTs in Germany
+a) Previous requirements for in-house IVD in Germany

 Careful!

 Some laboratories with LDTs assume that the requirements have exploded with the IVDR.
-A closer look shows this is not true, because the requirements for LDTs and their operators have been around for many years, including in the MPG as well as the MPSV, MPV, MPBetreibV and, indirectly, through the reference to the essential requirements, in the IVDD as well.
+A closer look shows this is not true, because the requirements for in-house IVDs and their operators have been around for many years, including in the MPG as well as the MPSV, MPV, MPBetreibV and, indirectly, through the reference to the essential requirements, in the IVDD as well.

-On the one hand, the IVDR wants to continue to permit “in-house” devices without the involvement of notified bodies and without CE marking (whereas clauses 28 and 29 in the foreword section).
-As a result, in Article 5(5), the IVDR sets out the requirements that laboratories must meet for tests manufactured and used only(!) within health institutions.
+The IVDR wants to continue to permit in-house devices without the involvement of notified bodies and without CE marking (clauses 28 and 29 in the foreword section).
+As a result, in Article 5(5), the IVDR sets out the requirements that laboratories must meet for tests manufactured and used only within health institutions (this also includes the remote use of in-house IVD software; see MDCG 2023-1 3.2.2).
 These include:

 • Neither Rili-BÄK nor ISO 15189 establish requirements for the development and manufacture of IVD devices.
 They also only provide incomplete specifications for the validation of these devices.
 As a result, it can be concluded that the requirements of section 7 of ISO 13485 apply.